gepetoai/interview_codebase/README.md

 1. frontend isn't running for some reason
 2. prompt versions don't show the author's name, even if it was inputted
 3. prompts sidebar shows incorrect number of prompts
+4. once i create a prompt, im unable to select it